(Rev: Feb 6, 2018)

 For all our divinity and divine nature as born-again believers, we are not God (even though Ps 82 and Yeshua refer to religious-political-judicial leaders in Israel (or else to angelic divine beings appointed by YHVH to rule over the other nations) as ‘gods’, for the Word of God was given to them to teach, govern, and judge), and we are not to be worshipped!
 We did not create anything, nor can we redeem and save anyone, not to mention much else that only the one, true, living God is and does.

-To refer only to the “divinity of Jesus Christ” — and not also to His deity — is to diminish His unique person and glory.
+To refer only to the “divinity of Jesus Christ” — and not also to His deity — is to diminish and obscure His unique person and glory.
 All the angels of God will worship Him; as will every other created thing that has breath!
 (Heb 1:2-8; Ps 150:6)

 I hope this helps, not only in grasping the uniqueness of who Yeshua is, but also why only the Scriptures, which are God-breathed by the Holy Spirit (and our God has graciously given them into all of our hands) must be the authoritative source for our faith and our life, and brotherly love and unity.